Go Back

 • 40 to 45 corn husk for tamales better to have too many than not enough

-• Foil paper or deli paper sheets
+• Foil paper or deli paper sheets, optional

 Instructions